antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 After completing this chapter, I will be able to:

-- Identify users available for Microsoft Intune.
+- Review existing Microsoft Entra ID users.
-- Verify that Microsoft Intune is correctly licensed.
+- Verify the Microsoft Intune subscription.
-- Review Security Groups.
+- Review existing Security Groups.
 - Verify group membership.
 - Review administrative roles.
-- Confirm that a user is ready for device enrolment.
+- Confirm that the environment is ready for device enrolment.

 ---